-As a PI on several grants that have been funded by national organizations in the United States, I have laid groundwork for the study of nitric oxide deficiency in MELAS syndrome and its restoration with the use of arginine and citrulline supplementation.
+As a PI on several grants that have been funded by national organizations in the United States, I have laid the groundwork for the study of nitric oxide deficiency in MELAS syndrome and its restoration with the use of arginine and citrulline supplementation.
 A current NIH grant funds a phase 1 study that aims to determine the maximum tolerated dose and safety profile of citrulline supplementation in adults with MELAS syndrome.
 Moreover, I am involved in an international clinical trial for pediatric patients evaluating the efficacy of vatiquinone in mitochondrial refractory epilepsy.
+In addition, I also conduct a trial to evaluate the effect of ASP0367, a selective modulator of PPAR $\delta$ in adults with primary mitochondrial myopathy.

-Furthermore, I am interested in determining whether there is a specific metabolomics profile for the different mitochondrial disorders caused by mitochondrial and nuclear gene defects and whether this profile could be used to monitor treatment efficacy when novel therapeutic approaches are used.
+Furthermore, I am interested in determining whether there is a specific metabolomics profile for the different mitochondrial disorders caused by mitochondrial and nuclear gene defects and whether this profile could be used to monitor their natural history and the treatment efficacy when novel therapeutic approaches are trialed.